ds4se/chapters/mdipenta/mdipenta-quant-qual.md

  * What are the typical problems developers encountered when using our new recommender system?
 What the main suggestions for improvement?

-## Conclusion: The truth is out there
+## Conclusion: the truth is out there!
 Studying a software process/product, or evaluating a novel approach/tool requires multiple, and different kinds of, evaluations.
 On the one hand, quantitative studies having different scale, different level of control and different risks, *e.g.,* surveys, case studies and controlled experiments, as well as their replication to increase statistical power and external validity of results.
 On the other hand, combining such quantitative studies with qualitative ones will help providing convincing arguments of *when* and *why* a prediction model or a recommending system works (or does not work).